-As set down for reading on the 9th March, 9th July, and 8th November
+As set down for reading on the 21st April, 21st August, and 21st December

-(This reflection drawn from Joan Chittister, The Rule of St Benedict: A Spirituality for the 21st Century (New York: Crossroad Publishing, 2010), pp 162-163.
-ISBN: 978-0-8245-2594-1).
+Joan Chittister, The Rule of St Benedict: A Spirituality for the 21st Century (New York: Crossroad Publishing, 2010).
+ISBN: 978-0-8245-2594-1.